 Always remember that not everyone gets all the symptoms, and the order in which symptoms develop is highly variable.
 Meningitis/septicaemia in young babies are especially challenging for parents to identify, and doctors to diagnose.
 About half of all children are sent home by the doctor first assessing them, as the symptoms of meningitis/septicaemia are common to many common minor illnesses.
 Above all trust your intuition: If you are not happy, or someone is getting worse, seek medical advice-fast.
 This is a race against time.
 Detailed advice about symptoms is available at http://www.meningitis.org/symptoms

 Babies born in the UK are offered Men B vaccine, as part of the routine childhood vaccination programme.
 Babies born in the Republic of Ireland since October 2016 are now being offered the vaccine.
 You might find this an interesting article from the UK http://www.pulsetoday.co.uk/clinical/more-clinical-areas/infectious-diseases/meningitis-b-and-septicaemia-cases-in-uk-babies-drop-by-over-40/20032741.article “The number of MenB cases in infants aged less than one – the age group most likely to be affected by MenB – fell by 42%, according to PHE figures.”

 The Men B vaccine is currently available at Woodview Family Doctors.
 If you would like to discuss Meningitis B vaccine for your children, please contact the surgery to discuss this further.
 Supply and administration of the vaccine is not covered by the medical card.

 You can help….

-We can all work to help have this vaccine introduced for our children.
+We can all work to help have this vaccine introduced for all our children.
 We are very fortunate in having local politicians enthusiastically engaged in health matters.
 Whatever your political persuasion, pick up the phone and make this an issue for your local TD.
-Simply ask “When will Men B vaccine be given to all babies in Glanmire?”
+Simply ask “When will Men B vaccine be given to all children in Glanmire?”